EPIK — English Program in Korea

 Competitive pay in Asia

 Korea offers native English teachers some of the highest pay in Asia.
-EPIK has 4 salary tiers (Level 1 to Level 4) based on experience and qualifications — starting at ₩2.1M/month and rising to ₩3.0M+ for experienced teachers.
+EPIK assigns salary levels from Level 2 up to Level 1+ based on experience and qualifications — starting at ₩2.1M/month and rising to ₩3.0M+ for experienced teachers.
 Rural allowances and multi-school bonuses add to your base pay.

 View Salary Levels→6 Steps From Apply to Classroom